ConnorMooneyhan/cellular-automata/README.md

 # Cellular Automata
 This app was created for the purpose of investigating cellular automata in an interactive way.
+## Note
+This is not a responsively-sized app; you will need to make your screen large enough to fit the app or it won't look right.

 # Upcoming features include (but are not limited to!):
 * Adjustable grid size